Unike267/2938/README.md

 - Another approach could be **instead of scanning/searching for the top/library from the SH code block, directly running the SH code block.** ❗ ❗ ❗

+- Add another script to processes the ghdl result.
+Then:
+  - Add new job in CI to run this script and fill a variable, for example `$processing_result`, depending on the script result.
+The value of this variable could be:
+    - `mwe reproducible`
+    - `mwe not reproducible`
+    - `pending bug`
+  - With the command `gh issue edit --add-label $processing_result` label the issue.
+  - When a change in ghdl code is made trigger (only) the CI of the issues labeled with `pending bug`, and close them through `gh issue close` if the CI doesn't broke.

 ## Brainstorming:

 - Parser: